wayneyip/digit_classification/README.md

 A Tensorflow neural network model to classify digits from the MNIST dataset, reaching 97.5% accuracy on the test set.

-This is my pet project to retain my ML learnings, and also figure out the setup of Jupyter Notebook projects with GitHub.
+This is a simple project to retain my ML learnings, and also figure out the setup of Jupyter Notebook projects with GitHub.

 ## Model Architecture